Property Graph Anti-Patterns

 RETURN e;

 Ad-hoc property additions and inconsistent data types across nodes of the same label break query predictability and complicate cluster upgrades.
-Neo4j 5.x introduced strict TYPE constraints, yet many teams bypass them, leading to silent coercion failures during driver serialization.
+Neo4j 5.x introduced property-type constraints, yet many teams bypass them, producing silent coercion failures during driver serialization.
+Disciplined schema evolution & versioning pins each property to one type and records every change.

 CREATE CONSTRAINT v2_amount_type IF NOT EXISTS